WeAreNewt/config.fyi/README.md

-A frontend that shows the different parameters of DeFi protocols (Aave Protocol risk parameters to start)
+A frontend that shows the different parameters of DeFi protocols.
+For now, the UI has AAVE V2 and AAVE V3 parameters for all deployed chains.

 ## Getting Started